kaboom748/esp8266_WLAN_PHY/README.md

 When testing over an antenna, use a Faraday cage or equivalent shielded environment.

-A Faraday cage is a **risk-control measure**, not a guarantee that a particular radio operation is legally exempt.
+A Faraday cage is a **risk-control measure**, not a blanket legal exemption.
 Leakage and the actual emitted spectrum still matter.

 ---